borball/ocloud-lab-test/acm-hub/README.md

 ## OpenShift Cluster as ACM Hub

 A OpenShift cluster shall be created to act as an ACM hub, you can use whatever method to install the cluster, in our test we used a SNO(Single Node OpenShift) installed with ABI(Agent Based Installer).
-Following operators will be used have been installed together with the cluster deployment.
+Following operators used by ACM have been installed together with the cluster deployment.

 ```